-Decarbonization requires upgrading everything that currently uses fossil fuels to be free from that dependence, a financial solution that is both fiscally sustainable and scalable.
-Neither public funding nor self-finance solutions for building owners have yet met these criteria anywhere.
+To upgrade everything that currently uses fossil fuels, we need financial solutions that are inclusive, fiscally sustainable, and scalable.
+Neither grants nor loans to energy consumers or building owners have yet met these criteria anywhere.

-The prevailing policies for building energy upgrades implicitly assume that owners will independently research the market to get the best pricing on equipment and labor, oversee quality installation, and pay the upfront costs out of pocket or secure personal loans.
 For decades, policy-makers have believed rebates, tax credits, and lower interest rates would motivate building owners to act.
 Yet, even with all those inducements, households that have access to cash or credit rarely choose energy upgrades when making home improvements.
-Their impact on the pace of building energy upgrades is vastly insufficient compared to the scale of the need.
+The result is that the pace of building energy upgrades has been vastly insufficient compared to the scale of the need.

-What is more, even where residents are willing to pursue energy upgrades, over 50% of all U.S. households lack the necessary assets and qualifications for loans.
+What is more, even where residents are willing to pursue energy upgrades, many of all U.S. households lack the necessary assets and qualifications for loans.
 The financial services sector is bound to federal rules for access to credit that systematically discourage or disqualify, the 30% with subprime credit scores and the 10% with no credit scores.
 Add to these the fraction of the 35% of U.S. households who rent and though credit eligible cannot invest in energy upgrades because they do not own the property.
 In other words, significantly more than 40% of US residents have no choice but to remain tied to fossil fuel energy, a condition that makes attainment of climate change goals almost impossible to imagine.

-For decades, leaders in the federal government have repeatedly demonstrated that they will not muster spending on climate action that is commensurate with the challenge.
+For decades, the U.S. Congress has repeatedly demonstrated that it will not muster spending on climate action that is commensurate with the challenge.
 The contrast between existing policies (or even pledged ones) and the necessary scale of investment in building decarbonization illuminates a fundamental mismatch between the size of the climate challenge and the political capital available to deliver responsive public spending.

 What are inclusive utility investments?